-Blinken said North Korea is preparing to conduct its seventh nuclear test, Iran “remains on a path to nuclear esclation” and has been “either unwilling or unable to accept a deal” to return to the 2015 agreement for curbing its nuclear ambitions – which former U.S. President Donald Trump’s administration abandoned in 2018.
+Blinken said North Korea is preparing to conduct its seventh nuclear test and Iran “remains on a path to nuclear esclation,” and is "either unwilling or unable to accept a deal" to return to the 2015 agreement on curbing its nuclear ambitions – which former U.S. President Donald Trump's administration reneged on in 2018.

 Returning to that deal "remains the best outcome for the United States, for Iran, for the world," Blinken said, reflecting U.S. President Joe Biden's reversal of Trump's stance.

 Russia's full-scale invasion of Ukraine and Russian President Vladimir Putin's "reckless, dangerous nuclear saber-rattling" pose a grave threat to the world and are "directly relevant to what brings us together this month" for the NPT conference, Blinken said.

 Japan's Prime Minister Fumio Kishida said the world's divisions have grown since the last NPT conference in 2015, and Russia’s threat to use nuclear weapons in the Ukraine war has sparked "worldwide concern that yet another catastrophe by nuclear weapon use is a real possibility.”